TahaRostami/TahaRostami.github.io/SOP.markdown

 <b>My view—</b> Given a computable problem P, a common computational model M (usually RAM), and the class of complexity of P w.r.t.
 M, design an efficient algorithm.
 <br>
 <b>Why I like it—</b> it has numerous applications and needs creativity.
-What I do not like about it is that— it is efficient and suitable for certain problems, not all.
-For example, for many NP problems where finding an exact solution is required, or many others that guarantee is not required, other alternatives work better.
 <br>
 <b>What I do not like about it is that—</b> it is efficient and suitable for certain problems not all.
 For example, for many NP-problems that finding exact solution is required or many others that guarantee is not required other alternatives work better.
 <br>